 Students can gain UE through NCEA, Cambridge International Examinations (CIE) or International Baccalaureate Diploma Programme (IB), depending on their school curriculum.

-That depends on the degree.
 Some AUT programmes have requirements in addition to UE.
-For example, the engineering degrees require Calculus, and the Bachelor of Engineering (Honours) has a rank score.
+For example, engineering degrees require Calculus, and the Bachelor of Engineering (Honours) has a rank score.

 If your chosen degree has additional requirements, these are listed on the web page for that degree.